surfaceUsed/http-file-server/Documents/Urls-explained.md

 /files/id/1?action=download
 ```

-- This request retrieves the file with ID `1` from the `/files` directory.
+- This request retrieves the file with ID `1` from the `/files` endpoint.
 - Similar to the name-based retrieval, the `action=download` query indicates the file should be served for download.

 **View file metadata**